 Perilla oil is an edible vegetable oil made from pressing perilla seeds.
 Like sesame oil, there are two types of oil, toasted and untoasted.

-• Toasted Perilla Oil: The pressed oil from toasted perilla seeds add a nutty aroma and flavor to any dish.
-In Korean cuisine, people use perilla and sesame oil as flavor enhancers, condiments, and cooking oils.
-Below, we will list examples of dishes that use perilla oil in Korean food culture.
+- Toasted Perilla Oil: The pressed oil from toasted perilla seeds adds a nutty aroma and flavor to any dish.
+In Korean cuisine, people use both perilla and sesame oils as flavor enhancers, condiments, and cooking oils.
+Below, I will list examples of dishes that use perilla oil in Korean food culture.

-• Untoasted Perilla Oil: Unlike the toasted variety, people do not use untoasted perilla oil for culinary purposes.
-Instead, people use the oil made from untoasted seeds for industrial purposes which include paints, varnishes, printing inks, lacquers, and more!
+- Untoasted Perilla Oil: Unlike the toasted variety, people do not use untoasted perilla oil for culinary purposes.
+Instead, perilla oil made from untoasted seeds is used for industrial purposes which include paints, varnishes, printing inks, lacquers, and more!

-Once made, the leftover smushed seed byproduct (known as press cakes) of the oil-making process is then used as animal seed and garden fertilizer.
+Once made, people use the leftover smushed seed byproduct (known as press cakes) of the oil-making process as animal seed and garden fertilizer.

-This ‘no waste’ mentality of using the entire plant or animal is prevalent in Korean food and eating culture.
+This ‘no waste’ mentality of using the entire ingredient (whether plant or animal) is prevalent in Korean food and eating culture.

 Perilla Oil in Korean Cooking:

 In the Korean language, the term for perilla oil is ‘deulgireum’ (들기름).
-Like I stated above, people use this ingredient as a flavor-enhancing finisher, condiment, and cooking oil.
+As I stated above, people use this ingredient as a flavor-enhancing finisher, condiment, and cooking oil.

-Below, I list some examples of dishes that use perilla oil as an ingredient.
-Often, it is used interchangeably (based on preferred flavor) with toasted sesame oil
+Below, I list some examples of dishes that use this ingredient.
+Often, it is used interchangeably (based on preferred flavor) with toasted sesame oil.

 Example of Perilla Oil in Korean Cuisine:

-• Namul (나물): In English, ‘namul’ refers to a ‘seasoned vegetable side dish.’
+- Namul (나물): In English, ‘namul’ refers to a ‘seasoned vegetable side dish.’
 People often season these side dishes with either sesame oil or perilla oil.
 Examples of namul include kongnamul muchim (Korean soybean sprout salad) and sukju-namul muchim (Korean mung bean sprout salad).
-Both of our recipes recommend sesame oil, but you can replace the sesame with perilla oil based on your preferred taste.
+Both of my recipes recommend sesame oil, but you can replace the sesame with perilla oil based on your preferred taste.

-• Jeon (전): In English, ‘jeon’ refers to a type of Korean fritter or pancake made by seasoning whole, sliced, or minced vegetables, meat, or fish with a flour and egg wash or batter.
+- Jeon (전): In English, ‘jeon’ refers to a type of Korean fritter or pancake made by seasoning whole, sliced, or minced vegetables, meat, or fish with a flour and egg wash or batter.
 Then, you fry them until crispy!
-Often, people use perilla oil to fry these pancakes.
+Sometimes, people use this oil to fry these pancakes.

-• Kim or Gim (김): Finally, in English, people refer to ‘kim’ (or gim) as dried seaweed or laver.
+- Kim or Gim (김): Finally, in English, people refer to ‘kim’ (or gim) as dried seaweed or laver.
 In South Korea, people coat dried seaweed with sesame or perilla oil before roasting it.
 Then, people use dried seaweed as a snack or cooking ingredient.
-We wrote extensively about this ingredient here.

-As always, if you cannot find perilla oil, you can easily replace it with sesame oil in recipes!
+As always, if you cannot find this ingredient, you can easily replace it with sesame oil in recipes!

 Deulgireum Frequently Asked Questions:

-Now that we learned about perilla oil, we want to answer some potential questions you may have about this ingredient as well!
-If we do not answer your question, feel free to leave a comment in the section below or email us at [email protected]
+Now that we learned about deulgireum, I would like to answer some potential questions you may have about this ingredient as well!
+If I do not answer your question, feel free to leave a comment in the section below or email me at [email protected].

 What Is a Perilla Oil Substitute?

-Like I stated above, you can replace this ingredient with sesame oil if you cannot find perilla oil.
-That being said, remember that they have a different flavor profile.
+As I stated above, you can replace this ingredient with sesame oil if you cannot find it.
+Having said that, remember that they have a different flavor profile.

 Perilla Oil vs Sesame Oil: What Is the Difference?